Proof Of Onward Travel

 “Can I please see Proof of Onward Travel?”

-It’s best to purchase such a ticket just before you depart for your destination.
-Of course, this hack only works provided you will have entered your destination within 24 hours of ticket purchase – beyond that, you will be penalised for any changes or cancellation.
+Of course, this hack only works provided you will have entered your destination within 23 hours of ticket purchase – beyond that, you will be penalised for any changes or cancellation.

 Author: Darren McLean